The current issue

 What we want

-East Potomac Park belongs to everyone in DC.
-The perimeter loop, the waterfront, the picnic areas, the cherry trees, the mini-golf, and the open lawns — these are what make the peninsula one of the most-loved public spaces in the city.
+East Potomac Park belongs to everyone in the DMV, and the muni course belongs to the regulars who've played it for decades.
+The perimeter loop, the waterfront, the picnic areas, the cherry trees, the mini-golf, and an affordable public course are what make this peninsula one of the most-loved public spaces in the city.

-For several years, the National Links Trust — a nonprofit — operated DC's three public courses with a mission of keeping the game accessible.
+For several years, the National Links Trust, a nonprofit, operated DC's three public courses with a mission of keeping the game accessible and affordable.
 In late 2025, the Department of the Interior ended that lease and announced plans to bring East Potomac in-house.

 The lawsuit